Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: The spacetime approach to QFT in curved spacetimes

-or equivalently $f = \partial_U g$ with $g \in \mathscr{S}$.
-This defines a subspace $\mathscr{S}_0 \subset \mathscr{S}$ of all possible solutions of the e.o.m.\footnote{Note that this reduction of the space of test functions may reduce the set of possible observables this construction can represent.
-Actually it may prevent us from representing the soft sector of the theory, namely the difference between the value of the field at infinite past and late time.
-As in this work we only focus on local observables at a definite cut of null infinity this issue does not matter.} This kills the zero mode and renders \eqref{eq: null symplec product real} definite, but still not positive, on $\mathscr{S}_0$.
-When $f = \partial_U g$, integrating by part \eqref{eq: null observables} we find\footnote{Here we use the hypothesis of non-expansion which states that the volume form $\eps_S$ does not depend on $U$.}
+instead of \eqref{eq: null observables}. \footnote{Note that the restriction to operators \eqref{eq: pi smearing} prevents us from representing the soft sector of the theory, namely the difference between the value of the field at infinite past and late time.
+As in this work we only focus on local observables, this issue does not matter.} From \eqref{eq: pi smearing}, we deduce the commutation relations

-meaning that the observables are actually coming from the smearing of the canonical momenta, namely $\pi$, instead of the field itself.\footnote{The boundary term vanishes because, as a test function, $g$ vanishes when $U \to \pm \infty$.} Recall that the two are not independent from each other.
-One could have continue to consider the full solution space $\mathscr{S}$ at the price of dealing with $\pi$ instead of $\phi$ in the formulas, but to render the comparison with subsection \ref{subsec: QFT spacelike} we choose to use the field and therefore to consider only solutions belonging to $\mathscr{S}_0$.

-The null symplectic product \eqref{eq: null symplec product real} being non-degenerate on the space of test functions $\mathscr{S}_0$, we can repeat the steps described in the spacelike case to get the Fock space and the canonical commutation relations.
-Starting by the latter we can show that

 which indeed leads to the usual formula